Till Logo

 With Till, it’s easy to set up and pay a regular weekly allowance, regardless of what you require.
 And if you want to pay extra for specific jobs, like washing the car or cleaning out the garage, Till’s Task feature is there for you.
 You determine jobs for your kids, and put them in with a value and frequency.
 Your kids can see their tasks in the app, and how much they can earn.
 Once they mark the task completed, you confirm that they did it, and you can send their payment right into their spend or save balance.
 Easy peasy.

-Eventually, in the teen years, kids start wanting extra money and to get some “real” work experience and will seek that first paid job outside of the house.
-Whether you are thinking about home-based chores, extra tasks, or first jobs, here’s some info about age groups, popular jobs, and typical earnings amounts.
-Keep in mind that these will vary by a kid’s development, interest, and ability, as well as where you live:
+Whether you're thinking about home-based chores, extra tasks, or first jobs, here’s some info about age groups and typical earnings amounts.
+Keep in mind that these will vary by a kid’s development, interest, and ability, as well as where you live.

 Ages 3-5